konaylintun09/wireless-sg-wifi-for-linux/README.md

 This Repository for Wireless@SG public Wi-Fi configuration

-naungsai : Registers for a new Wireless@SG account to use the public wi-fi
+Naungsai : Registers for a new Wireless@SG account to use the public wi-fi
 ==========================================================================

 ## Dependencies